Fast winning strategies in a generalized van der Waerden game: Sets of Size Four

-In the case where $|S|=4$, calculating explicit winning strategies is feasible.
-We have the following results: \begin{theorem} Maker has a $4$-move strategy if and only if $S$ is symmetric. \end{theorem}
+In the case where $n=4$, we can find fast winning strategies for any $S$.
+We achieve this by explicit construction of trees that satisfy the properties of Proposition \ref{prop:tree}.
+We have the following results. \begin{theorem} Maker has a $4$-move strategy if and only if $S$ is symmetric. \end{theorem}

-\begin{theorem} Maker always has a $5$-move strategy. \end{theorem} One direction of Theorem \ref{4} follows from Lemma \ref{nec}.
-We now prove the other direction by writing down the trees describing Maker's strategy. \begin{proof} Suppose $S$ is $(1,4)$ symmetric.
-As noted in the proof of Lemma \ref{canon}, we can take $\{0,1,1+k,1+k+k^2\}$ for some $k\geq 1$ to be a copy of $S$.
-Then the tree below gives a winning strategy.
+\begin{theorem} Maker always has a $5$-move strategy. \end{theorem} \begin{proof}[Proof of Theorem \ref{4}] One direction follows from Lemma \ref{nec}.
+For the other direction, let $S$ be symmetric.
+If $S$ has type $(1,4)$, by (the proof of) Lemma \ref{canon}, we can take $\{0,1,1+k,1+k+k^2\}$ for some $k> 1$ to be a copy of $S$.
+Figure~\ref{fig:14} displays a tree giving a winning strategy.
+The vertices are distinct since Suppose $S$ has type $(2,4)$.
+Figure~\ref{fig:24} displays a tree giving a winning strategy.
+The vertices are distinct since